katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

         To kill the vncserver enter 'vncserver -kill :1'
 </code></pre></div></div>

-<p>You can access the GUI in the Mac VNC viewer.
-The first time you do this, enter your computer’s “Settings” menu and turn on “screen sharing” from the “Computer Settings” options, then click on “VNC Viewers” and enter the password you chose.
-Open the VNC viewer from “Finder” by choosing “connect to server” from the “Go” tab.
-Paste the “MacOS” address given in the container’s VNC startup message and connect.
-It opens with an xterminal of your container.
+<p>Open the browser window in the address given at the start message ([http://127.0.0.1:6080/vnc.html](http://127.0.0.1:6080/vnc.html)) with the default VNC password is `cms.cern`.
+It shows an empty screen to start with and all graphics will pop up there.
 To test, start ROOT by typing <code class="language-plaintext highlighter-rouge">root</code> in the container terminal prompt.
 In the ROOT prompt, type <code class="language-plaintext highlighter-rouge">TBrowser t</code> to open the ROOT graphical window.
 If the graphical window opens you are all set and you can exit from ROOT either by choosing the “Quit Root” option from Browser menu of the TBrowser window or by typing <code class="language-plaintext highlighter-rouge">.q</code> in the ROOT prompt.</p>

 <p>Importantly, stop the VNC server before exiting the container.
 If you don’t do it, you will not be able to open the graphics window next time you use the same container.
 Do the following:</p>

-  <div class="language-bash highlighter-rouge"><div class="highlight"><pre class="highlight"><code>bash-4.1 <span class="nv">$ </span><span class="nb">stop_vnc</span>
+  <div class="language-bash highlighter-rouge"><div class="highlight"><pre class="highlight"><code> </span><span class="nb">stop_vnc</span>
-bash-4.1 <span class="nv">$ </span><span class="nb">exit</span>
+ </span><span class="nb">exit</span>
 </code></pre></div></div>

           </article><!-- Mac  -->